gheorghina/gheorghina.github.io/_posts/2018-06-01-problem-solving.markdown

 There is plenty of literature on the internet from books, articles, certifications, videos or training websites in order to develop Systems Design skills for being able to prepare a concept.
 But practice makes it all.

+But as a short summary of aspects which have to be taken into account, at this step, three questions have to be answered:

+- What are the structural elements of the system?
+- How are they related to each other?
+- Why: What are the underlying principles and rationale that guide the answers to the previous two questions?

+The context, the constraints and the history can play a huge role.

 ### Phase 3 - Break down the solution

 The level of the detail required here would be the one which can make sense, to transform solution in something tangible, concrete with clear steps.